geem-lab/overreact-guide/src/howitworks.md

 # How it works

-**WARNIG**: This page greatly simplifies things.
+**WARNING**: This page greatly simplifies things.
 It is not a complete description of the system and in no way substitutes the full read of the upcoming paper.